Self-Supervised One-Step Diffusion Refinement for Snapshot Compressive Imaging: The Proposed Method

-If the measurement process $\mathcal{H}$ is incomplete, then even in the absence of noise, it is fundamentally impossible to generate a complete residual image of MSIs $\mathbf{r}$ solely from the measurement $\mathbf{y}$, as there is no information about the residual image $\mathbf{r}$ in the null space of the measurement process $\mathcal{H}$.
-Thus, we need to learn more information beyond the range space of their inverse \cite{52}.
+If the measurement process $\mathcal{H}^{T}$ is incomplete, then even in the absence of noise, it is fundamentally impossible to learn a complete MSIs solely from the measurement $\mathbf{y}$, as there is no information in the null space of the measurement process $\mathcal{H}$.
+Thus, we need to learn more information beyond the range space of their inverse~\cite{52}.

-\textbf{Equivariant Consistency.} Recently, the EI framework \cite{49,50,51} showed that learning with only measurement data $\mathbf{y}$ is possible with an additional transformation invariant assumption on the signal $\mathcal{X}$.
+\textbf{Equivariant Consistency.} Recently, the EI framework~\cite{49} showed that learning with only measurement data $\mathbf{y}$ is possible with an additional transformation invariant assumption on the signal $\mathcal{X}$.
 That is, for a certain group of transformations (i.e., $\operatorname{shifts, rotations}$, etc.) $\mathcal{G}=\begin{Bmatrix}g_1,\ldots,g_{|\mathcal{G}|}\end{Bmatrix}$ which are unitary matrices $T_{g}\in \mathcal{G}$, if $\forall \mathbf{x}\in\mathcal{X}$, we have $T_g\mathbf{x}\in\mathcal{X}$ for $\forall g\in\mathcal{G}$ and the sets $T_g\mathcal{X}$ and $\mathcal{X}$ are the same.